sargunster/reddit-placebot/README.md

 Change `users.example.json` to `users.json` and add your username and password of your account and all your throwaways.

+Skip to "Usage" if you're just trying to preserve the B1G schools.

 ## The target.bmp file

 [The target is already configured with a few logos.](https://raw.githubusercontent.com/sargunster/reddit-placebot/master/images/target.bmp)